kawaicheung/book-on-naming-things/manuscript/ZZTOP_ImaginingThings.md

 So I finally got around to working on this data migration feature--something I had put off for months.
 But, finally, it crept to the top of my to-do list.
 That, and some consistent nudging from my business partner, Mike.
 OK--it was mainly the consistent nudging.
 Sometimes you build things so your business partner will stop bugging you.

-For the past twelve months, I had been developing a new version of DoneDone, an issue tracking and customer support tool that I originally created almost ten years ago.
+For the prior twelve months, I had been building a new version of DoneDone, an issue tracking and customer support tool that I created almost ten years ago.
 It's kind of a rarity in this industry, but I've been fortunate enough to work on this one product for a very long time.
 Though the codebase has had a handful of contributors in its life, I've been there since day one.
 I know how this code works intimately.

 This new version wasn't a rewrite; I branched off the existing version as the starting point for what would be a year's worth of refactorings, tweaks, removals, and new feature additions.
 By the end of it, it essentially _was_ a complete rewrite.
 More on this later.